jSieber7/jSieber7.github.io/_posts/2019-6-2-Google-Cloud-Setup-for-Data-Science.md

 $ ssh-add c:/Users/jack/.ssh/jack_laptop
 ```

 Now open up the ``.pub`` file and copy the text it to the clipboard.
 Next navigate back to the Google Cloud Platform website.
 Under the Compute Engine section, there is a section called Metadata.
 Navigate to that page.
-Click the `Edit` button and then paste your key in the key data spot.
+Click the `Edit` button and then paste your public key in the key data spot.
 At the end you should have something similar to the image below:

 <img src="https://i.imgur.com/6K2kvOY.png" title="SSH Key"/>